thatlarrypearson/telemetry-obd-log-to-csv/README.md

 ![Telemetry Weather Logging - Networking](docs/TelemetryWeatherLogging-Networking.PNG)

 The second view shows more of a hardware view.
 Weather data originates from WeatherFlow Tempest sensors and is transmitted to a WeatherFlow Tempest base station via a proprietary communications method.
-Using a smart phone application, the base station is configured to use WIFI provided by a local area network.
-The local area network is represented as a WIFI hotspot/router connected to the Internet (not shown).
-The computer running this software is represented by the Raspberry Pi 4 Model B.  It is also configured to use WIFI provided by the same local area network as the base station.
+Using a smart phone application, the base station is configured to use WIFI provided by the computer running this software, a Raspberry Pi 4 Model B.  This Raspberry Pi provided local area network behaves like a normal WIFI hotspot/router that may or may not be connected to the Internet through an optional WIFI/Hotspot Router.

 ## Vehicle Mounting